-Healthy is a given around this space I call a REAL FOOD BLOG, but when you’re talking about chocolate and pretzels and even peanut butter, it warrants making the distinction.
+Healthy is a given around this space that I call a REAL FOOD BLOG, but when you’re talking about chocolate and pretzels and even peanut butter, it warrants making the distinction.

-- Quick and Easy
+- Quick and easy

-- Makes a great snack and perfect for school lunches
+- Perfect for school lunches

 - Freezer friendly